We accredit pharmacy education programs in Australia to:

 Your accreditation status after re-accreditation may be:

 In some situations, we may need to consider revoking accreditation.
-For details of these situations, see the Pharmacy Degree Handbook.
+For details of these situations, see the Pharmacy Program Accreditation Guide.

 Material (major) changes in a program may affect its ability to meet the accreditation standards.
 For examples of types of material changes, see Notification of Change to a Pharmacy Program.